 Boosted Board Dual+

 Just barely bested by the Evolve, the Boosted Board Dual+ earned the overall runner-up position for the group.
 While the Dual+ can't match the raw power of the Evolve, it comes in a slightly smaller and sleeker form factor and a smaller battery.
 Usually, having a smaller battery and reduced range would not be a cause for recognition, but the Dual+ is the exception.
 This smaller battery is currently in compliance with the TSA regulations pertaining to lithium batteries on passenger flights.
 While this doesn't guarantee that every airport will allow you through with your board, it makes this model one of your best bets if you plan on taking your board on your next travel adventure.
 However, it's always a good plan to check local rules and regulations about riding your board when you travel with it and allow plenty of extra time for security if you are going to travel with your E-skateboard.
+Boosted has also recently released a new version of their mobile app, this time for both iOS and Android users!
+This app allows you to easily estimate your remaining range based on riding profile and battery level, contact Boosted customer support, compare mileage with friends, and update the software on your board.

 Read full review: Boosted Board Dual+